 Step 8: Add spinach and stir until combined.

-But don’t feel like chicken breast is the only option here!
+Don’t feel like chicken breast is the only option here!
 Fish would pair wonderfully with these flavors if you find yourself craving seafood.
 Or, if you’re looking for a meatless route, tofu would be a great option as well.

 We always have bell peppers or sweet baby peppers on hand these days, which is why I decided to include them in this dish.

 But if you prefer to keep things a bit simpler, you can omit the peppers and double up on the spinach and mushrooms!
+That would make a lovely creamy chicken and mushroom dinner.

-When it comes to the green onions, I personally love the color and flavor they add.
+When it comes to green onions, I personally love the color and flavor they add.
 However, red onions make a great caramelized addition as well.

 More low-carb, high-protein chicken recipes

-At Diabetes Strong, we’re all about the healthy, low-carb, high-protein recipes.
+At Diabetes Strong, we’re all about healthy, low-carb, high-protein recipes.
 If you enjoyed this one, be sure to check out a few more of our favorites!

 - Stuffed Chicken Breast